jiminzzni/zizhaohu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first year PhD student in Computer Science at USC, and I'm affilicated to USC ISI MINDS (Machine Intelligence and Data Science) group.
-I've finished my graduate study in Computer Science at USC and worked in USC iLab.
-I've finished my undergraduate study in Physics at Georgia Tech.
-I've also spent time working with the Agile Systems Lab and Photonics Research Group at Georgia Tech.
+I am a Ph.D. student in CS at USC, affiliated with the USC ISI MINDS group.
+I was previously a research assistant at USC iLab.
+I have also worked with the Agile Systems Lab and Photonics Research Group at Georgia Tech.

-I am working on developing new machine learning models/algorithms that have potentials to pave the way for Artificial General Intelligence.
-My research interests include continual learning, lifelong learning, few-shot learning, transfer learning, and multimodal learning.
-Join us to push the research for AGI, which has the potential to solve Aging, Cancer, Safe Fusion Energy, and ANY System\Structure\Art Design problems.
+My research interests include Generative Modeling(Score-based Diffusion Models, GAN, VAE, etc..), Multimodal Learning, and Continual Learning.
+My current projects are on multimodal diffusion/consistency models.

+My long-term goal is to develop efficient and human-inspired machine learning models/algorithms that have the potential to exceed general human intelligence and pave the way for AGI, which will serve as a general tool for speeding the development of theoretical science and applied science: physics, material design, commercial superconductor, quantum computing, solutions for aging & cancer, and controllable fusion energy.

 <!-- A summary of my PhD work on label-efficient NLP can be found in the book "Mining Structures of Factual Knowledge from Text: An Effort-Light Approach".
 Our research work is funded by NSF (CAREER award, SciSIP #1829268), DARPA (MCS, INCAS, SCORE, GAILA, SAIL-ON), IARPA (BETTER, SAGE), and gift awards from industry partners including Google, Amazon, JP Morgan, Adobe, Sony, and Snapchat.